rnelson/badcache/README.md

 A demo project to learn a bit about [Rocket](https://rocket.rs), a web framework for Rust.

-This horrible, horrible piece of code mimics a super minimal [memcached](https://www.memcached.org) with a very limited set of operations and few features.It's really just to learn something.
+This horrible piece of code mimics a super minimal [memcached](https://www.memcached.org) with a very limited set of operations and few features.
+It's really just to learn something.
 Please, never actually use this.

 ## Running